panosnaz/SIZ_WAN_checks_API/README.md

-## **Network Health Check API Script Documentation**
+## **Network Health Check API Script using Python3, JSON, and Power Automate**

 This script performs various health checks on network devices using the Netmiko library and Flask.
+It is designed to run as an executable (.exe) on a server environment.
-It connects to the devices, retrieves relevant information, and performs checks related to interface status, ping connectivity, BGP routing, and more.
+The script connects to the devices, retrieves relevant information, and performs checks related to interface status, ping connectivity, BGP routing, and more.

 The JSON POST requests can be made by using Postman or Power Automate to the URL: http://localhost:5000/wanchecks/ The code always checks the 'Authorization' header upon a POST API call and validates the provided token.
+If the header is missing or the provided token doesn't match the expected token (AUTH_TOKEN), the script returns a 401 Unauthorized response.

 This script is divided into several functions for different aspects of health checks, including interface status, ping tests, and BGP checks.
 Each function is documented to describe its purpose and usage.

+- When a valid POST request is received, the Flask route function run_health_checks() is executed.
+  The function retrieves the required data from the incoming JSON payload, such as device_ip, tenant_type, provider, and bgp_neighbor.

+- The main() function is responsible for executing various health checks on the network device.
+It takes parameters such as tenant_type, device, hostname, net_connect, provider, and bgp_neighbor.

+- The main() function orchestrates the execution of health checks, including interface status checks, ping tests, BGP checks, and license status checks.

+- The results of the health checks are stored in a dictionary (json_return_output), which includes information about the device, health check results, and other relevant details.

+- The Flask response includes the JSON-serialized results, the HTTP status code (200 for successful response), and the content type header.

+This architecture allows external systems or tools, such as Power Automate, to send JSON POST requests to the API endpoint.
+The script processes these requests, performs health checks on the specified network device, and returns the results in JSON format.

 ![WAN_checks_API Diagram](https://github.com/panosnaz/SIZ_WAN_checks_API/blob/83fbef1f9af8a1eda2a810d28260e770c11e35a3/WAN%20checks%20API.png)
 ### **Prerequisites**